 It also includes the Water Conservation Tax (WCT), which is imposed on the potable water tariff.
 The WCT reinforces the message that water is precious.
 It is also to reflect the full incremental cost of producing more potable water (likely by desalination and NEWater) beyond PUB's present output, so that consumers are conscious of the scarcity value of the water they use.

 At the same time, from 1 July 2017, the Government will increase the annual GST Voucher - U-Save rebate for eligible HDB households by between $40 and $120, depending on the flat type.
 The increase will be permanent.
 In total, eligible HDB households will receive between $220 and $380 in U-Save rebates per year which will automatically be credited to the utilities account.
 The average change in water bill after increased U-Save rebates is given in the table below.

 Water Price Revisions 2017.

-here to download the Water Price Revisions 2017 brochure that comes in 4 languages [PDF].
+Water Price Revisions 2017 brochure which comes in 4 languages [PDF].